rocketrip/customer-support-troubleshoot/README.md

 # customer-support-troubleshoot
- To help fix issues reported by Support
+ To help fix issues reported by Support.
  This will contain SQL queries for issues such as removing duplicate expense uploads.